krakenjs/karka/readme.md

         'mood': ['jubilant', 'outrageous']
     };

-    //In the above case context matches the rule that maps "ying" to "bong"
+    //In the above case context matches the rule that maps 'ying' to 'bong'
     //What the above config means is:
-    //"ying" will resolve to "yang" when state.of.mind = peaceful AND state.of.body = 'active' AND mood = ('happy' AND 'calm') OR 'joyous
+    //'ying' will resolve to 'yang' when state.of.mind = peaceful AND state.of.body = 'active' AND mood = ('happy' AND 'calm') OR 'joyous
-    //"ying will resolve to "bong" when sate.of.mind = peaceful AND state.of.body = 'active' AND mood = ('jubilant' AND 'outrageous') OR ('ecstatic' AND 'crazy')
+    //'ying will resolve to 'bong' when sate.of.mind = peaceful AND state.of.body = 'active' AND mood = ('jubilant' AND 'outrageous') OR ('ecstatic' AND 'crazy')
 ```